ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 > common case first or replacing `x = a + 1` with `x += 1`, but to this day I don't know
 > whether they actually had an impact.
 >
+> Additionally, I haven't discussed the last
-> Additionally, I did do one more [optimization round for src/black][opt-round3], but
+> [optimization round I did for src/black][opt-round3], but there's nothing in that which
-> there's nothing in that which I haven't covered yet.
+> I haven't covered yet.

 Anyhow these optimizations bumped the parsing speedup over interpreted from ~1.73x to
 \~1.9x.
 You can see the [changes made here][opt-round1] [and also here][opt-round2].

-See the tables at the bottom in particular for the columns with `compiled-mypyc-preopt` and `compiled-mypyc` [in this report I compiled][perf-report].
+For more detail, see the tables at the bottom for the `compiled-mypyc-preopt` and `compiled-mypyc` columns [in this report I compiled][perf-report].
 It took a long time to compile this report by the way, setting up a properly configured benchmark setup and gathering multiple data samples is *very* time consuming!

 In the end, I managed to increase compiled performance by an additional 10-15% which is pretty nice!
-I was aiming for 25%, but in hindsight I might have been hoping for too much haha.
+I was aiming for 25%, but in hindsight I might have been hoping for too much 🙂.
 Also yes, they were virtually useless when interpreted.

 **We're nearly there, only [Pt.
 3 - Deployment](../compiling-black-with-mypyc-part-3/)
 remains.** It's shorter, believe me.